zhuoxingzhang/key-interview/README.md

 # Introduction

-This repository contains various artifacts, such as source code and other materials, that supplement our work on **Automatic Generation of Interview Questions for Human and Artificial Experts to Acquire Database Keys with Perfect Precision and Recall**.
+This repository contains various artifacts, such as source code and other materials, that supplement our work on **Automatic Generation of Interview Questions for Domain Experts to Acquire Database Keys with Perfect Precision and Recall**.

 In the following sections, we describe how our experiments can be reproduced.